teamrabu/rabu-schedule/readme.md

 Building Rabu Schedule
 ----------------------

 Rabu Schedule's build depends on [Rake](http://rake.rubyforge.org/).
 Assuming you have Ruby installed, you should be able to install it with `gem install rake` (`sudo gem install rake` on Mac OS X).
-The build automatically takes care of other dependencies, but it does require an internet connection the first time you build.
+The build automatically downloads and installs its other dependencies into the `gems` directory the first time you build.

 To build a release version of Rabu Schedule, use `rake release` from the command line.
 The results will be placed in `generated\release`.
 Use `rake` on its own to run the tests. `rake -T` will show you the most commonly-used targets, and `rake -P` will show all targets.